titouan-pellerin/lalectrice-data/README.md

 Errors and logs are kinda generated in the `./json` folder

-Used for this website : https://lalectrice.fr/
+Used for this website : https://lalectrice.fr/ (not published yet, still the old version)

 ## Setup